HymavathiG2712/Causal_Analysis/README.md

 For those sentences where prediction got flipped -> noted those sentences and highlighted the words which were masked

 Basically the task is which words are important in making the prediction getting flipped.

+Took a subset of 500 sentences which are solely explicit from the test data.

+ran the classifier on explicit dataset to see the prediction- everything were predicted as 1

+in the next run the causal markers were removed from the explicit sentences to see if the predictions gets flipped to 0.

+but that didn't happen most of the sentences are still predicted as 1 even though the causal markers are removed.

+20% of masking has been done on the explicit sentences and whatever words have been removed/masked has been noted.

+note all the words into a excel sheet and then did parts of speech to know how much % each category is?

+removed just the verbs which are being calculated from parts of speech and took the sentences.

+now ran the classifier again for sentences with no verbs in it.